Got a Question?

 What are the four stages of asthma?

 Stage 1 Asthma.
 Grade 1 – Intermittent Asthma – where symptoms come and go, such as wheezing and coughing, shortness of breath, etc. Symptoms may come and go around two to three times per week, and you could awake at night around two or three times per month.
-There is a limited use of an inhaler, which although will be used daily, around two times per day is normally required when symptoms appear.
+There is limited use of an inhaler, which although will be used daily, around two times per day is normally required when symptoms appear.
 A suggested inhaler to use at this stage is albuterol, which dilates the airways when used.

 Stage 2 Asthma.
-Grade 2 – Mild Persistent Asthma – similar symptoms to intermittent asthma but thy appear more frequently, although not on a daily basis.
+Grade 2 – Mild Persistent Asthma – similar symptoms to intermittent asthma but they appear more frequently, although not on a daily basis.
 The use of a short-acting beta-agonist dilates the airways when used.

 Stage 3 Asthma.
 Grade 3 – Moderate Persistent Asthma – Daily symptoms will appear when at stage 3 asthma and possibly waking during the night at least once per week.
 Short-acting medication will be needed on a daily basis.
 You will notice a limitation in your daily activities, and also you may suffer decreased lung functions.
-A low dose steroid will need to be inhaled.
+A low dose of steroid will need to be inhaled.

 Stage 4 asthma – Grade 4 – Severe Persistent Asthma – Symptoms will occur on a daily basis, with many times multiple times daily, and regular waking during the night-time.
-You will notice severe limitations of your daily activities and short acting drugs will regularly be needed.
+You will notice severe limitations of your daily activities and short-acting drugs will regularly be needed.
 The functions of your lungs will also be severely reduced causing shortness of breath.
 High dosage of steroids will be needed to help control the symptoms with the occasional use of oral steroids.
 Allergy shots can also be provided if your asthma is the result of an allergy.